mtsinganis/google_DA_cert_capstone/README.md

 ### Business task

-Maximize the number of annual members by converting casual riders (single-ride and full-day passes) to members (annual membership).
+Maximize the number of annual members by converting casual riders (single-ride and full-day passes) to annual members (annual membership).

 ### Data Analysis Goal